laikee99/RMonitor/server/web/README.md

 You need to do these:

-+Set web path to public.
++ Set web path to public

-+Set rewrite to index.php
++ Set rewrite to index.php

 ```
 if (!-e $request_filename){